Vyral/jeff-riber/_posts/2021-02-04-dissecting-two-key-components-of-a-transaction.md

 3:42 — Appraisal costs are regulated, and appraisers don’t keep all the money&nbsp;

-4:45 — General inspection costs vs. secondary inspections (e.g., pool or radon inspections)<br>&nbsp;<br>As always, reach out if you have any questions about this or any other real estate topic.
+4:45 — General inspection costs versus secondary inspections (e.g., pool or radon inspections)<br>&nbsp;<br>As always, reach out if you have any questions about this or any other real estate topic.
 I’m happy to be a resource for you and assist with whatever buying, selling, or investing needs you may have.